IrisDynamics/orcaSDK/README.md

     - An rs485 cable

 ### Knowledge
 - Some basic programming knowledge, while not expressly required, will be very helpful.
-These tutorials will assume that you have written a (possibly very simple) program before.
+The tutorials will assume that you have written a (possibly very simple) program before.
 Experience with C++ is particularly useful.

 ## Setting Up Hardware and Testing Your Motor